vegechick510/FitnessAppXXX/function_description.md

 homePage()
 - This function renders the home page

+send_email()
+- This function is used to send an email to user's friends containing calorie history of user
+- The user will fill a textarea with their friends email IDs (comma seperated if multiple)

 calories()
 - This function will add calories consumed/burned for the data selected.